Woburn Special Needs Planning Attorney

 - Developmental special needs such as Down syndrome, autism spectrum disorders, dyslexia, cerebral palsy, or fetal alcohol syndrome

-- Psychiatric special needs including attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), bipolar disorder, or schizophrenia
+- Mental health special needs including attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), bipolar disorder, or schizophrenia

 - Sensory impairment such as blindness or deafness

-Though those with minimal impairments and appropriate medical, educational, and/or mental health support, may be able to lead relatively typical lives, many with more severe disabilities may remain unable to work or even socialize.
+There are people with minimal disabilities who can lead relatively typical lives with help from appropriate medical, educational, and/or mental health support.
+There are also many people who have more severe disabilities, making them unable to work or even socialize.
 Some may require assistance with daily household or hygiene tasks, and others may need long-term constant care.
 In most cases, people with special needs will require some measure of financial support.